Classification and statistics of cut and project sets: An intrinsic description of the measures arising via

+is still continuous at any point outside a set of zero measure; namely, the set of $h$ for which there is $v \neq v_1$ such that $\piint(hv) \in\partial W $.
+Furthermore, the measure $\bar \mu$ and the measures $\eta_T$ are all supported on the orbit $H\LL_1$.
+Thus, we can apply the argument proving Corollary \ref{cor: continuity}, to see that the restriction of $\Psi_*$ to measures supported on the orbit $H\LL_1$ is continuous.
+This is sufficient to conclude that $\Psi_* \eta_T \to \Psi_* \bar \mu$ as $T \to \infty$. \end{proof}

-\begin{remark} Theorem \ref{thm: MS surjective} remains valid when one considers other topologies (and potentially, Borel structures) on $\Cl(\R^d)$, as is done for example in \cite{Veech_siegel_measures, MSnew}.
-Thus in the terminology of \cite{Veech_siegel_measures}, the theorem is valid if $\bar \mu$ is a Siegel measure giving full measure to cut-and-project sets.
-The proof is essentially identical as Proposition \ref{prop: continuity Chabauty-Fell} and Corollary \ref{cor: continuity} are still valid in this setting. \end{remark}
+\begin{remark} Theorem~\ref{thm: MS surjective} remains valid when one considers other topologies (and potentially, Borel structures) on $\Cl(\R^d)$, as is done for example in \cite{Veech_siegel_measures, MSnew}.
+Thus, in the terminology of \cite{Veech_siegel_measures}, the theorem is valid if $\bar \mu$ is a Siegel measure giving full measure to cut-and-project sets.
+Indeed, the only properties of the topology on $\Cl(\R^d)$ used in the proof are the validity of Corollary~\ref{cor: continuity} (in the affine case) and Proposition~\ref{prop: continuity Chabauty-Fell}, and the arguments deriving Corollary~\ref{cor: continuity} (in the linear case).
+These topological ingredients are easily seen to hold for the vague topology used in \cite{Veech_siegel_measures} and \cite{MSnew}.
+For example, for the analogue of Proposition~\ref{prop: continuity Chabauty-Fell}, see \cite[Lemma 5.14]{MSnew}. \end{remark}